herbstleyd/Marlin-2.0.X-TwoTrees-SapphirePlus-E3DHemera/README.md

 - Linear Pressure Control is deactivated (Configuration_adv.h)
 ## Help
 - For support open an issue or join my Discord and feel free to post your question.
 [Discord - 3D-Maker](https://discord.gg/qYCYCxk86c)
+## Think!
+- Its not my fault if your printer burns, crash or explodes in a big fat fireball!
+THINK before you do something rashly.
+This Firmware is special for the Sapphire Plus with an E3D Hemera.
+If you want some special changes to this firmware, just ask on Discord.